MAiKo26/multi-backend-app/README.md

 ## **Next Steps**

-I’ll be actively developing this project, crossing off features as I go.
+I'll be actively developing this project, crossing off features as I go.
 Stay tuned for updates! 🚀